How to Not Waste Money on Oracle and SAP Support

 Shhhhhh…Keep the Support Profit Margin a Secret

-While SAP and Oracle report their support profit margin in their financials, they are very careful not to mention this support profit margin to customers.
-We performed a test and asked many of our readers who are both SAP and Oracle consultants or employees whether they would approve of the following text added to SAP and Oracle sales material.
+While SAP and Oracle report their support profit margin in their financials, they are careful not to mention it to customers.
+We performed a test and asked many of our readers, both SAP and Oracle consultants or employees, whether they would approve of the following text added to SAP and Oracle sales material.

 “We Will Make a 90% Profit Margin on Your Support Contract.”

-Curiously, no pro-SAP or pro-Oracle resources replied that they would endorse such an addition.
+Curiously, no pro-SAP or pro-Oracle resources said they would endorse such an addition.
 More concerning is that many of these readers tout themselves as Oracle and SAP advisors, which implies they look out for their customers’ interests.
-Yet there seemed to be little appetite for informing customers regarding the support margin.
+Yet, there seemed to be little appetite for informing customers regarding the support margin.

 How Much of SAP’s and Oracle’s Profits are From Support.